-Press the [P.BACK] key (#(7)) momentarily, after recording has been halted, to begin playback of the recorded audio.
+Press the [P.BACK] key momentarily, after recording has been halted, to begin playback of the recorded audio.
 The last 15 seconds of audio will be heard in the speaker or headphones.
-If you do not intervene, the entire 30 seconds will be played back, after which the playback will stop automatically.
+If you do not intervene, the entire 15 seconds will be played back endlessly.
 To halt playback at any time, just press the [P.BACK] key momentarily again.
 The next time you press the [P.BACK] key, it will pick up the playback where you left off.